pursuit-curriculum/unit-front-end-web-development/intro-to-css/readme.md

 #### Background color

-To change the background color, use `background-color.`
+To change the background color, use `background-color`.

 ```css
 p {